NicolasCapon/inventory-manager/README.md

   - [ ] Add keyCombo over items (Ctrl+key) for frequent job like smelting
 - [ ] add administration tools (TUI or GUI) for add/remove jobs, chests, recipes
   - [ ] add pocket computer support for calling jobs remotely and admin server
-- [x] Clean code by segmenting it
-- [ ] test craft handler if we request more than 64 items
 - [ ] Add installation doc (and script ?)